mteubnerfoster/README-Generator/README.md

 ## Contribute
 This is the contribution section, where users will explain how to contribute to their projects if available.

-## Author
+## Author(s)
 - [Megan Teubner-Foster](https://www.github.com/mteubnerfoster)

-## Questions?
+## Inquiries
-For questions about this application, send an email to mteubnerfoster@gmail.com.
+Send an email to mteubnerfoster@gmail.com if you have any inquiries about this application.

 ## License
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)